dvanmosselbeen/TryHackMe_writeups/empline/README.md

 opencats/config.php:define('DATABASE_NAME', 'opencats');
 ````

-Tried to use these credentials to log in but there is no credentials reuse for the shell user `george` and `ubuntu`.
+Tried to use these credentials to log in but there is no credentials reuse for the shell user `george` and `ubuntu` and `root`.

 So continuing looking for credentials and connected to the `MySQL` database.
+Looking which database are available, you never know if you get even more free goodies.

 ````commandline
 www-data@empline:/var/www$ mysql -u james -p